jpemberthy/jquery-sexypost/README.md

 Submit Events
 -------------
 `jQuery.sexyPost` makes the following events available on form submission:

-    onstart   : function(event) { }                            // triggered right before the form is submitted
+    start   : function(event) { },                           // triggered right before the form is submitted
-    onprogress: function(event, completed, loaded, total) { }  // repeatedly triggered while the form is being submitted
+    progress: function(event, completed, loaded, total) { }, // repeatedly triggered while the form is being submitted
-    oncomplete: function(event, responseText) { }              // triggered after the form has been fully submitted onerror   : function(event) { }                            // triggered if an error occurs during submission
+    complete: function(event, responseText) { },             // triggered after the form has been fully submitted error   : function(event) { },                           // triggered if an error occurs during submission
-    onabort   : function(event) { }                            // triggered if an abort() signal is received
+    abort   : function(event) { }                            // triggered if an abort() signal is received

 And these properties:

     async    : true                                          // set to true to submit the form asynchronously
     autoclear: false                                         // automatically clear the form on successful post

 Submit Triggers
 ---------------
 You may also assign other elements in the form as submit triggers.
 You do this by assigning the `submit-trigger` class: